rohit0110/medichain/README.md

 // TODO
 When doctor clicks on doc from list, get encrypted file and then decrypt client side?
-Whenever Upload button is clicked from patient side it should encrypt and put the file on IPFS Add Navbar
+Whenever Upload button is clicked from patient side it should encrypt and put the file on IPFS <------- Add Navbar
-Add document limit reached error add test for multiple users adding a doctor and checking list add conditions for not being able to add more doctors to a document if already at limit Delete Document
+Add document limit reached error add test for multiple users adding a doctor and checking list add conditions for not being able to add more doctors to a document if already at limit ~Delete Document~

 // KEEP IN MIND WHILE BUILDING SMART CONTRACT
 Upload function for PDF